 Yes!
 The Collegiate Academy is a “school-within-a-school” model.
 Students will attend TCHS and will be able to participate in the same activities and programs as non-Collegiate Academy students.
 The Collegiate Academy staff will work with the students on a 4-year plan once students start at the Collegiate Academy.

-If LISD offers virtual pathways in the Fall of 2021, will the college classes be virtual as well?
+If LISD offers virtual pathways, will the college classes be virtual as well?

 As LISD navigates the TEA guidelines we will work with our partners to determine what this will look like!
 We will continue to communicate with our Collegiate families as we have information.

 What weight will the dual courses have as compared to AP courses, and regular courses?

 For the Class of 2021 and beyond, the new weighting system will go into effect.
 Dual credit courses and AP courses will be weighted at a 1.2 (Level 3).

 Can I fit in all of my high school classes and get an associate’s degree?